luizcoro/gifit/README.md

 ###Dependencies:

 * xwininfo to get window information
-* xrectsel to select a retangular area
 * scrot to take screenshots
 * graphicsmagick to image processing
 * gifsicle to gif optimization

+###Optional Dependencies:

+* xrectsel to select a retangular area
+* yad to remove screenshots with a file selection dialog
+* screenkey to show pressed keys

 ###Arguments:

--w = choose a specific window

--s = select a specific area

 -n number = screenshot rate (default 10/s)